bmait101/hatchR/inst/manuscript/paper.md

 fit_model for three non-salmonid specieslib

+#### Fitting models for other fishes

 Below, we demonstrate how the `fit_model()` function may be used to create custom parameterizations for species beyond the Salmonids in the `model_table` included in the package.
-We include parameterizations from three warm-water species to demonstrate the `fit_model()` utility for species beyond the scope of the original effective value approach.
+We include parameterizations from three warm-water species to demonstrate the `fit_model()` utility for fishes beyond the scope of the original effective value approach.
 We include parameterizations for commonly cultured sportfishes including Smallmouth Bass (*Micropterus dolomieu*), Channel Catfish (*Ictalurus punctatus*) from @small2001, and Lake Sturgeon (*Acipenser fulvescens*) from @smith2005.

-We demonstrate the utility of this approach by creating a random thermal regime with an ascending thermograph with a mean temperature of 16 °C, parameterizing models for each species, and demonstrating days to hatch and developmental period for each species with the random thermal regime.
+We demonstrate the utility of this approach by creating a random thermal regime with an ascending thermograph with a mean temperature of 16 °C, parameterizing models for each species, and demonstrating days to hatch and developmental period for each species with the random thermal regime (Figure XXX).

 ```r